auth0/docs/articles/users/guides/manage-users-using-the-management-api.md

 ---
 # Manage Users Using the Management API

-You can retrieve, create, update or delete users using our [Management API](/api/management/v2#!/Users/get_users).
+In addition to using the Dashboard, you can retrieve, create, update or delete users using our [Management API](/api/management/v2#!/Users/get_users).

+## How to manage users

-1. First, you have to generate an Access Token to call the Management API.
+If you want to call the Management API directly, you will first need to generate the appropriate Access Token.
 For information on how to do that refer to [Access Tokens for the Management API](/api/management/v2/concepts/tokens).

-2. Instead of making the HTTP calls directly, and depending on the platform you use, you can use one of our SDKs.
+Alternatively, you can use an SDK to implement the functionality you need to call the Management API from your application.
 For a list of available SDKs, refer to [the SDKs section of our Support Matrix](/support/matrix#sdks).

 ::: note
 You can setup Access Control List (ACL)/Roles functionality by adding custom attributes to the user profile.
 We actually have a [sample](https://github.com/auth0-samples/auth0-roles-permissions-dashboard-sample), that you can use a guide.